HNSS-US/cowrie-honeypot-experiment/documentation/ManualInstallDigitalOcean.md

 # Installing cowrie on Digital Ocean Ubuntu 18.04 x64

 ### Introduction
 The following are the instructions for installing cowrie on a [Digital Ocean](https://m.do.co/c/6de21b7fa280) Ubuntu 18.04 x64 droplet.
 For the honeypot, the minimum virtual machine is all that is required.
-As of this writing, this cost $5.00/mo.
-These steps are copied and pasted from the cowrie [documentation](https://cowrie.readthedocs.io/en/latest/).
-The steps are placed in this document for ease of use.
+As of this writing, the cost is $5.00/mo.
+The steps are placed in this document to consolidate the steps I take to deploy a honeypot.

 Once the Ubuntu 18.04 droplet is created, follow the steps outlined below to install cowrie.
 Note, the following steps employ ssh for connecting to the droplet.
 How you connect is a matter of choice.
 The steps